 Storing the user’s legal, personal, and public information on a blockchain could reduce the possibility of errors and frauds, bring transparency, and make the access to data easier.
 With an immutable smart contract, the fund investment companies can retrieve the user’s information quickly.
 If a user denies sharing the information, the access would not be granted.
 The users can also keep a track who uses the information and for what purpose.

 So, blockchain can make the fund investment process more transparent.
-Currently, investing in funds is time-consuming and expensive.
-The existing process involves manual processes using multiple databases.

 6. Government Expenses